polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ## Crawling your website

-To crawl and scrape your website, create a type, then click the _"Import"_ button on your type, and provide it with your website's URL.
+To crawl and scrape your website, create a model, then click the _"Import"_ button on your model, and provide it with your website's URL.

 You can upload training data in a wide variety of formats.
-However, most interestingly for most is that you can simply point Magic at your website, and it will crawl your website, and scrape it for training data that you can later use to train your own OpenAI model, or consume using RAG.
+However, most interestingly for most is that you can simply point Magic at your website, and it will crawl your website, and scrape it for training data that you can later consume using RAG.

 The way the crawler works, is by first checking if your website has a sitemap file.
 If your site has a sitemap, it will retrieve all pages referenced in your sitemap file(s).
 Once it has retrieved an HTML document, it will scrape each individual page, transform it into Markdown, apply some intelligence related to chopping pages up into multiple training snippets - For then to finally store these as training snippets in your RAG database.